strerror(), strerror_r()

 RETURN VALUES

 The strerror() function returns a pointer to a null-terminated string that describes the error condition associated with the global variable errno having a value of errnum.
-If errnum is negative, strerror() interprets its absolute value as a Win32 error code; MKS Toolkit UNIX APIs functions set errno to a negative value to indicate a Win32-specific error.
+If errnum is negative, strerror() interprets its absolute value as a Win32 error code; PTC MKS Toolkit UNIX APIs functions set errno to a negative value to indicate a Win32-specific error.

 If errnum cannot be interpreted, strerror() returns a pointer to a string indicating that the error is unknown and sets errno to EINVAL.